How do I apply to immigrate to Canada? Who can help me with the immigration process?

 How do I find maps of Peterborough?

 A map of Peterborough can be found here.
-Maps of transit routes, walking trails, City wards, waste management information and collection schedules are also available.
+Maps of transit routes, bikeways and walking trails, waste management information and collection schedules are also available.
 You can find some other useful maps on the City of Peterborough website.

 Where can I find computers with free internet access in Peterborough?

 The Peterborough Public Library offers public computers with free internet access.